Earn Free International Flights in 6 Months Using Everyday Purchases

 Look for a high‑earning travel card

-Not all cards are created equal.
-A good travel card will give you at least 2 points per dollar on everyday spend and a big sign‑up bonus (usually 50k‑100k points).
-The sign‑up bonus alone can cover a round‑trip to Europe if you meet the spend requirement quickly.
+Not all cards pull their weight.
+A solid travel card should give you at least two points per dollar on everyday purchases and come with a juicy sign‑up bonus—usually somewhere between 50 k and 100 k points.
+That bonus alone can often cover a round‑trip to Europe if you hit the spend requirement quickly.

 Keep the annual fee in check

-A $95 annual fee sounds scary, but if the points you earn are worth more than that fee, you’re already winning.
-Most travel cards let you waive the fee the first year, giving you a free trial period to see if the card fits your habits.
+A $95 annual fee might raise an eyebrow, but if the points you earn outweigh that cost, you’re already ahead.
+Many travel cards waive the fee the first year, giving you a risk‑free trial period to see if the card meshes with your spending habits.

 Map Your Everyday Spend